-Minnesota Workers’ Compensation Attorneys
+Minnesota Workplace Injury Attorneys

 With law offices in Edina, Brainerd and St. Cloud, Malone Bailey is an established source of information, advocacy and support for workers injured in workplaces statewide.
+To discuss your work injury and whether it entitles you to Minnesota workers’ compensation benefits, please contact us today for a free consultation.

 How Does Minnesota Law Define Workplace Injuries?